MA in Geography Student and Faculty Handbook 2014-2015

 Theses should fall within the range of 80-120 pages including endnotes, references, appendices, etc., and must be prepared according to style guidelines outlined in advance by the supervisor and in conformity with Office of Graduate Studies requirements, provided at http://www.brocku.ca/webfm_send/7512.

 Students should provide their supervisory committee with a thesis complete first draft by the end of their fourth term.
 After receiving comments from supervisory committee members, students begin the difficult process of revising the thesis into a “defense draft”.
 Students may be required to complete several rounds of revisions before the supervisory committee decides the thesis is ready for defense.
-When the thesis has been completed to the satisfaction of the candidate and supervisory committee three printed copies should be submitted to the GPD along with a completed Appointment of External Examiner Form, which identifies at least three individuals external to Brock who are qualified to assess the thesis.
+When the thesis has been completed to the satisfaction of the candidate and supervisory committee three printed copies should be submitted to the GPD along with the electronic copy of the thesis (in pdf), as well as all the information needed to fill the electronic "Thesis Defense - External Examiner Request" form, which identifies at least three individuals external to Brock who are qualified to assess the thesis.

 The ‘defense draft’ of the thesis should be submitted by April 1, to allow for a thesis defense to be arranged at least two weeks in advance of the due date for submission of grades for the fifth and final term, to allow the student time for final revisions (see Schedule of Important Dates in the 2014-15 Graduate Calendar: http://www.brocku.ca/webcal/2014/graduate/sche.html).
 The GPD keeps one copy of the thesis, delivers one to the Dean of Social Sciences, and sends one to the external examiner.
 At this time the candidate must also provide an identical printed copy of the thesis to each member of the supervisory committee.